 \section{Estimation of the first triple collision time}

-Since the existence of the particle system is not guaranteed after the first triple collision, meaning the first collision between three particles (which occurs a.s. in the case where $\theta > 2(N-2)/(N-1)$ according to Theorem \ref{fj1}), we need to show that this time goes to the infinite as the number of particle increases to the infinite.
-This work has been more or less done in Fournier-Tardy \cite{ft} but since the interest in \cite{ft} was to study the $KS$-process near the blow-up instant and that there is no solution to \eqref{EDS} in the classical sense in this particular region of the time, the Dirichlet forms theory is used to provide a sense to such a process, which makes the proofs much more complicated.
+Since the existence of the particle system is not guaranteed after the time of the first triple collision, meaning the first collision between at least three particles (which a.s. occurs in the case where $\theta > 2(N-2)/(N-1)$ according to Theorem \ref{fj1}), we need to show that this time goes to the infinite as the number of particle increases to the infinite.
+This work has been more or less done in the paper of Fournier-Tardy \cite{ftc}, but since the interest in \cite{ftc} was to study the $KS$-process near the blow-up instant, and since there is no solution to \eqref{EDS} in the classical sense in this region of the time, the Dirichlet forms theory was used to provide a sense to such a process.
+This makes the proofs of the paper \cite{ftc} very complicated.

 \vip